ionathanch/scraps/ECC/README.md

 # Mechanizations of ECC

+N.B.
+This directory was added from an independent repo using `git subtree`, and so file histories are broken across the merge.
+To see older history of `ECC/<file>`, use `git log --follow -- <file>` in the root directory.

-This repository contains various different very incomplete mechanizations of Luo's Extended Calculus of Constructions, usually with a few additions:
+This directory contains various different very incomplete mechanizations of Luo's Extended Calculus of Constructions, usually with a few additions:

 * Local definitions (let expressions), with or without type annotations
 * Booleans with dependent conditionals (elimination)